 HOW YOU CAN HELP

 • Pray for your neighbors and check in with them by phone.

-• If you are able, please maintain your financial support for the church, Edible Hope and others, please do so online, by regular bank withdrawal or by mailing a check to 5710 22nd Ave.
+• If you are able, please maintain your financial support for the church, Edible Hope and others, please do so online, by regular bank withdrawal (contact firstname.lastname@example.org to set up) or by mailing a check to 5710 22nd Ave.
 NW, Seattle 98107.
 Thank you!

 • Consider donating items from the Edible Hope wish list.

 As the “Vicar of Ballard” I will continue to be available to members of the community for prayer, pastoral care and assistance.
 You can reach me at the church number, (206) 784-3119 and I will receive any messages regardless of whether I am physically at the church.
 The Prayer Team Ministry continues and you can share your requests directly with me or online.